astroufsc/chimera-stellarium/README.rst

 .. image:: https://github.com/astroufsc/chimera-stellarium/raw/master/docs/images/img3.png

 * To move the telescope, go to the main window, select the desired star and press CRTL+0, which is the shortcut for the first configured telescope.
-Select slew to this object and click on slew.
+Select current object or to slew to the selected object and then in Slew.

 .. image:: https://github.com/astroufsc/chimera-stellarium/raw/master/docs/images/img4.png